 - 1 Select any dashboard in the navigation panel on the left.
-Choose the dashboard that is most appropriate for your needs. - 2 Open the Foglight classic web console to view the action panel. - a On the Foglight navigation menu, click the Open Foglight classic web console icon classic web console will open in a new tab. - 3 Click Make this my home page in the action panel.
+Choose the dashboard that is most appropriate for your needs. - 2 Open the Foglight classic web console to view the action panel. - 3 Click Make this my home page in the action panel.